The PMS Solution: 3 Steps to Hormonal Resilience

 Bioidentical progesterone has long been used for PMS and PCOS and if your symptoms indicate you also have low oestrogen then you may be better with a cream that combines both hormones such as 20-1.

-For more information, please see Lara Briden’s new book Period Repair Manual.
-Chapter 8 is all about The PMS Solution and you will find more information on her website as well as resources below on dealing with PMS.
+For more information, please see Lara Briden’s book Period Repair Manual.
+Chapter 8 is all about The PMS Solution and you will find more information on her website as well as an article below on dealing with PMS.